We are constantly telling ourselves stories.

 Are you as resilient as you’d like to be?

 I have deep reserves of optimism and resilience.
 At 30, when work and life were coming together for me, I was diagnosed with Type 1 Diabetes.
-While it is definitely manageable, it changed my life significantly.
+While it is definitely manageable, it impacts my life significantly.

 Managing diabetes is about discipline, timing, consistency, and keeping a healthy mindset.
 The same qualities necessary to adapt to any kind of change and find enjoyment even amid difficult circumstances.